Find all the information you need to get started with the game!

 Another option is to pop into your local Games Workshop store or Friendly Local Gaming Store (FLGS).
 Either one should have a demo copy available for use as well as staff to talk you through the game.
-The Games Workshop Underworlds website is another good place to gather information about the game.

 What to Buy?